Are you looking to add reCAPTCHA to your WordPress comment form?

 You can also add multiple domains or subdomains by clicking on the plus (+) icon.
 This will allow you to use the same API keys on different websites.

-Once you’ve filled out the form, you can click on the Submit button to register your site.
+Once you have filled out the form, you can click on the ‘Submit’ button to register your site.

 Google reCAPTCHA will now show you a success message along with the site key and the secret key on this page.

-You can now use these API Keys in plugin settings on your website.
+You can now use these API keys in the plugin settings on your WordPress website.

 On the settings page, you need to paste the site key and the secret key.

-Once you’re done, don’t forget to click the ‘Save Changes’ button to store the API keys and enable reCAPTCHA.
+Once you are done, don’t forget to click the ‘Save Changes’ button at the bottom of the page to store the API keys and enable reCAPTCHA.

-Congratulations, you’ve successfully added reCAPTCHA to your WordPress comment form.
-You can now check the comment section of your blog posts to confirm that it’s working properly.
+Congratulations, you have successfully added reCAPTCHA to your WordPress comment form.
+You can now check the comment section of your blog posts to confirm that it’s working.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.